Sajeeb03/Sajeeb03/README.md

-- 👋 Hi, I’m @Sajeeb03
+- 👋 Hi, I’m Muntasir Rahman Sajeeb
-- 👀 I’m interested in web designing
+- 👀 I’m interested in web and software development.
 - 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on working with full stack developers.
+- 💞️ I’m looking to collaborate on working with web developers.
 - 📫 How to reach me https://www.linkedin.com/in/md-muntasir-rahman-ba7603233/

 <!---
 Sajeeb03/Sajeeb03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.